stats4sd/laravel-file-util/README.md

 1. Build your Export operation as described [here](https://docs.laravel-excel.com/3.1/exports/)
  - To test this operation, start with the most basic version of an export (e.g. impliment FromCollection and just get all() items from your CRUD's model.
 You can always add things later to customise your export.
- - see example here (add link to example Export class)

 ```php
 <?php